-Fresh Fields has a mission to provide top-shelf products delivered by respectable, friendly and knowledgeable staff to the patrons of Massachusetts.
-Fresh Fields is committed to providing the highest quality service in a safe, welcoming, and engaging environment that fosters mutual respect and responsible use and supports the community.
-Fresh Fields believes that maintaining these core values will allow the company to become the leading cannabis retail supplier in MA and provide the best example of a responsible, locally-owned adult-use cannabis retail organization.
-To help accomplish this, Fresh Fields will endeavor to positively engage its community by providing outreach and educational programs and contributing to local charitable organizations.
+Fresh Fields has a mission to provide top shelf products delivered by respectable, friendly and knowledgeable staff.
+Fresh Fields is committed to provide the highest quality patron service in a safe, welcoming, and engaging environment that fosters mutual respect, responsible use, and supports the community.
+Fresh Fields believes that maintaining these core values will allow Fresh Fields to become the leading cannabis retail supplier in MA and provide the best example of a responsible, locally-owned adult-use cannabis retail organization.
+To help accomplish this, Fresh Fields will endeavor to positively engage its community with outreach and educational programs as well as contribute to local charitable organizations.
+The founding members of Fresh Fields have a long and rich history of being a dedicated community partner, contributing, on average, \$250,000 per year to local charities and community groups.
+This is just an example of the Fresh Fields team's commitment to community involvement and something we hope to expand if you see fit to award Fresh Fields a Host Community Agreement.